edthedev/edthedev.github.io/slides/btaa.md

 + Imagine it as an extension of the principle: Aim for fewer lines of code with higher quality.
 + We do have a set of products for the team to work on, to stay sharp and share recipes.
 + Our priority is being available to University of Illinois development teams.

 ---
-## Collaboration Opportunities

-+ Job Aids we can share.
-+ Community of Practice
-+ Open Source Collaborations.

-Email: delaport@illinois.edu

-???

-+ We are happy to share our Job aids for software development teams
-+ Would love to establish a community of practice.

-Our open source efforts are focused around the InCommon Trusted Access Platform
-+ ncsa/bhr - black hole router
-+ AWS CLI Login - Shibboleth integration for AWS command line

----

-## Questions & Answers

----